Business Technology Management, B.S.

 Internships/Student Organizations

-The Saint Louis University chapter of Beta Alpha Psi, an international scholastic and professional honor society for financial information professionals, provides a vital link between students and industry.
-The chapter presents numerous guest speakers from various disciplines and industries each semester.
-Membership offers students opportunities to establish networking relationships with potential employers.
+Students can pursue their interests in business technology outside the classroom by joining the Chaifetz School's Business Technology Club or SLU's chapter of Beta Alpha Psi, an international scholastic and professional honor society for financial information professionals.
+These organizations provide a vital link between students and guest speakers from various disciplines and industries and offer students opportunities to network with potential employers.

 Careers